navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 > How much of vector $h$ lies in the direction of $\hat{v}_{refusal}$?

-Think of this as shining a light onto the refusal direction, and asking how large the shadow of the model's current activiation is along the line.
+Think of this as shining a light onto the refusal direction, and asking how large the shadow of the model's current activation is along the line.

 Mathematically, if $h$ is the model’s hidden state and $\hat{v}_{refusal}$ is a unit vector representing the refusal direction, then the amount of $h$ pointing along the refusal direction is: